 - 1.)
-Remain calm. - If fire is present, pull a fire alarm to evacuate the building.
-If a burning odor or smoke is detected, call 9-1-1 (9911 from a campus telephone).
-Report the location of the fire and, if known, what is burning.
+Remain calm. - 2.)
+If fire is present, pull a fire alarm to evacuate the building.
+If a burning odor or smoke is detected, call 911 from a campus telephone or 216-831-1424 from a cell phone.
+Report the location of the fire and, if known, what is burning. - 3.)

-- 3.)
 If you can help control the fire without personal danger, take action with available firefighting equipment.
 If not, leave the area. - 4.)
 Never allow the fire to come between you and an exit.
 Check your doors for heat, which could provide information on the location of the fire. - 5.)
 Evacuate all persons from the danger area.
 Close doors behind you to confine the fire.
 Become familiar with your closest exit and periodically check your evacuation map. - 6.)
 Once in a safe area, notify Security at: